EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 our State Machines was to tail the logs on the server.
 If an error occurred you might know what function it was in, but generally had no idea what line it occurred on or what the inputs of the functions were.
-We ended up having to print out massing amounts of debug statements to the log files just so we had a clue as to what was going on.
+We ended up having to print out massive amounts of debug statements to the log files just so we had a clue as to what was going on.
 If an engineer forgot to add logging statements, we were in the dark.
 This was particularly problematic when debugging issues in production that were reported some time after